Qazi Yasir: Life

 Yasir was born in 1984 in South Kashmir's township, Anantnag, and pursued his primary education there in a local school, Hanfiya High School.
-At an early age of 9 years he was arrested by Indian Army and tortured inhumanely.
-After his father, Dr. Qazi Nisar was martyred in 1994,he was titled as the head preacher of South Kashmir by Mufti Rasheed, the head Mufti of South Kashmir.
+At an early age of 9 years he was arrested by Indian Army and interrogated.
+After his father, Dr. Qazi Nisar died in 1994, he was titled as the head preacher of South Kashmir by Mufti Rasheed.

 He went to Al Jamiat Ul Ashrafiya to receive Islamic education and stayed there for six years.
 He moved to Aligarh Muslim University, where he completed his graduation in Islamic Studies and also received his master's degree in Islamic studies.

 Yasir returned to Kashmir Valley in 2006, and in April 2007, he led a hunger strike against a wine shop in the district that had been opened near two educational institutes.
 The wine shop was shut down after four days of the hunger strike.
-In 2008, he led the agitation in Southern Kashmir against SASB After the same, the demand rose against the saffron terrorists who blocked rations and supplies to the valley at Jammu.
-In 2009 he led an agitation against a sex scandal involving many people backed by state and law enforcement agencies.
-He also led the agitation against a double-rape and triple-murder case at Shopian earlier that year.
+In 2008, he led the agitation in Southern Kashmir against SASB He was messiah like figure for Islamic terrorists of Kashmir.
 In 2009 he raised a fatwa in favour of stone throwing.

 In the summer of 2010, the valley again saw an uprising and Yasir as the lone leader in this southern town.
 He also called for a social boycott with the local police.